 Location: National Museum of the American Indian, 4th Street & Independence Avenue, S.W., ground floor.

-Oddly enough, there is another McDonald's restaurant only a block away at the southwest corner of 4th and C streets, S.W., with much longer hours.
+This restaurant has been closed for two years (as of 2019) and there is nowhere to eat in the National Air and Space Museum.
+However, there is another McDonald's restaurant only a block away at the southwest corner of 4th and C streets, S.W.
 The meals are $5.29 to $8.24 plus tax.
-There is also a "Dollar Menu" with low-priced items, including a cheeseburger for $1, although most of the items are more.
+There is also a "Dollar Menu" with low-priced items, including a cheeseburger for $1.
 There's a Quizno's sandwich shop on the same block.
 Both are on the south side of C Street behind the Department of Education building, which is itself across Independence Avenue from the Air and Space museum.

 This newly renovated shopping mall, which caters to federal office workers, is only two blocks south of the National Mall.
 It has an obscure location underneath a plaza and two office buildings, and above 9th Street, S.W.
 It's worth seeking it out because it has about 20 restaurants, and the prices are geared towards locals--a meal here is likely to be better and a few dollars cheaper than the overpriced concessions in the museums.
 Some of the better-known options are Au Bon Pain, Five Guys, Potbelly sandwiches, Panda Express, Subway, and Starbucks.
 Five Guys has excellent burgers and fries at little more than the price of McDonald's.
 There are also several pizza places, with pizza by the slice, and Naan and Beyond (Indian cuisine) and Roti Mediterranean Grill.
 There is plenty of good indoor seating.